 - Travis County Emergency Services

 Basic Training in the academy includes both classroom education and skills acquisition.
 Cadets are required to demonstrate proficiency in all areas of instruction to successfully complete the academy.
-Following graduation from the academy, cadets must then pass the State Peace Officer Exam, administered by TCOLE, to be a licensed in the State of Texas.
-As of 2019, the last 16 cadet classes have maintained a 100% pass rate on first attempt on the exam.
+Following graduation from the academy, cadets must then pass the State Peace Officer Exam, administered by TCOLE, to be licensed in the State of Texas.
+As of 2021, the last 18 cadet classes have maintained a 100% pass rate on first attempt on the exam.

 To be a Peace Officer in the State of Texas, persons must have both a license from TCOLE and a commission from an authorized agency.
 Director of Police Michael J. Heidingsfield commissions Peace Officers of the University of Texas System.
 The authority is vested in the U.T.
 System Board of Regents by Article 51.203, Texas Education Code.
 U.T.
 System Police Officers have primary jurisdiction in all counties of the State where U.T. property is located.
 They are vested with all the powers, privileges and immunities of peace officers and may enforce all traffic laws on streets and highways.

 Applicants for police officer are generally recruited by one of our 13 campus police departments.
 In some cases these applicants already possess a Peace Officer License from TCOLE.
 These applicants can bypass the Basic Training School requirements and may attend an Advanced Officer Training course offered annually.